dwuhww/learngit/readme.txt

-vim is a version control system.
+vim is a distributed version control system.